ⓘ We are updating a few things on the website on Monday 20th Jul 7am for 10 minutes during that time the website will be unavailable

 Organise and influence

-Together we identify and plan activity that seeks to address discriminatory behaviours, processes and structures to promote equality and diversity at work and in society.
-That includes influencing change locally and nationally, in the CSP, the profession, the wider health system and government legislation too, working with partners, wherever necessary and possible.
+Together we identify and plan activities that address discriminatory behaviours, processes and structures to promote equality and diversity at work and in society.
+That includes influencing change locally and nationally in the CSP, the profession, the wider health system, and government legislation, working with partners wherever necessary and possible.
 We achieve this, in part, by submitting motions and sending representatives to the CSP Annual Representative Conference (ARC) and to TUC equality conferences.

 Committee roles

-Roles are open to all CSP members (including students and associates) who self-identify as part of the network group.
-All you need to do is join the DisAbility network first and apply.
+Roles are open to all CSP members (including students and associates) in the network group.
+All you need to do is join the DisAbility network (if you are not already a member) and apply for a vacant role.

-For details of how the committee is chosen, and to find a copy of our constitution, visit the How we operate page.
+See how the diversity networks operate for details of how the committee is chosen, and to find a copy of our constitution.

 Term: two years